gordonguthrie/pometo/docs/technical_reference/functions_rho_the_shape_function.md

 Error
 1.1 ⍴ 2 3
 ^
-DOMAIN ERROR (dyadic ⍴ only accepts integer arguments to the left and was called with:Left: [1.1] - Right: [2,3]) on line 1 at character 1
+DOMAIN ERROR [dyadic ⍴ only accepts integer arguments to the left and was called with: Left: [1.1] - Right: [2,3] ] on line 1 at character 1
 ```